nihao-wiki/nihao/docs/en/statement.md

-# China Travel Advisory: Dos and Don’ts
+# China Travel Advisory Should Know: Dos and Don’ts

 Do not hold preconceived notions or biases.<br/>
 Do not engage in racial discrimination.<br/>